-Volunteers also assist the office with various tasks such as answering the phones, helping with fundraisers or special events and aid our bereavement counselors.
+Volunteers also assist in the office with various tasks such as answering the phones, helping with fundraisers or special events, and aiding our bereavement counselors.

 Complete and submit an application.

 We will contact you for a personal interview.
 During the interview, we'll learn more about your skills and interests to find a position that is fulfilling for you and beneficial to the patients and families that we serve.

-Volunteers will be required to participate in orientation and specialized training tailored to specific areas of service.
+Volunteers will be required to participate in orientation both online and in person and will receive specialized training tailored to specific areas of service.